Zahran Alloush: Syrian Civil War

 A number of Syrian opposition figures have accused Alloush of being responsible for the kidnapping of Syrian activist Razan Zeitouneh and her companions in Douma on 9 December 2013.
 Alloush denied the allegations.

 In April 2015, Zahran Alloush suddenly appeared in the Turkish city of Istanbul.
 A spokesperson from the Army of Islam declared that Alloush would meet rebel groups' leaders there in order to discuss how to lift the siege in Ghouta.
-This led to public criticism, with many in the media wondering how he could travel to Turkey and come back while Ghouta was under siege.
+This led to public criticism, with many in the media wondering how he could travel to Turkey and come back to Syria while Ghouta was under siege.

-Alloush has denounced democracy and called for an Islamic state to succeed Assad; however, in a May 2015 interview with McClatchy journalists, Alloush used moderate rhetoric, claiming that Syrians should decide what sort of state they wanted to live under and that Alawites were "part of the Syrian people" and only those with blood on their hands should be held accountable.
+Alloush has denounced democracy and called for an Islamic state to succeed Assad; however, in a May 2015 interview with McClatchy journalists, his spokesperson used moderate rhetoric, claiming that Syrians should decide what sort of state they wanted to live under and that Alawites were "part of the Syrian people" and only those with blood on their hands should be held accountable.
 His spokesman went on to say that the sectarian and Islamist rhetoric Alloush had previously made was only intended for internal consumption and to rally his fighters.
 In an interview with The Daily Beast in the same period, his spokesman disassociated Zahran from al-Nusra, denied that he wanted to impose Sharia law, and called for a technocratic government.

 He was reported killed, along with other senior members of his faction in the village of Utaya, east of Damascus, on 25 December 2015, in an airstrike on a meeting with rival rebel commanders from Ahrar al-Sham.
 Lebanese pro-government media said that 13 pro-government airstrikes had targeted Damascus that day.
 Although the Syrian army claimed the strike, local reports said it was by Russian warplanes.
 A senior member of Ahrar al-Sham group, which also lost commanders in the airstrike, said "The martyrdom of Sheikh Zahran Allouch should be a turning point in the history of the revolution and rebel groups should realize they are facing a war of extermination by (Russian President Vladimir) Putin's regime."
 Other insurgent groups, including Jabhat al-Nusra, lamented his loss.
 His targeting was linked by Western media to his participation in forthcoming peace talks between the government and opposition.
 The New York Times commented that his death was "a significant blow to the armed opposition, bolstering President Bashar al-Assad".